Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 Magdala, the hometown of Mary Magdalene

-Magdala is known as the hometown of Mary Magdalene, a woman whose life had a profound impact on the early Christianity.
+Magdala is known as the hometown of Mary Magdalene, a woman whose life had a profound impact on early Christianity.
 This place might not be as popular as the others, because it's not first-hand connected to Jesus' life, but just the life of Mary Magdalene.
-And we've all seen the Da Vinci Code to know some conspiracies are tied to this biblical figure.
+And we've all seen The Da Vinci Code to know some conspiracies are tied to this biblical figure.
 Maybe you'll even unravel some.

 Even though Magdala is not specifically mentioned in the New Testament, it holds an incredible importance to Christianity.
 Mary Magdalene—aka Mary from Magdala—was one of the most devoted female followers of Jesus, and he most likely visited her in the village and preached there, too.
-The Christian church put a great effort into developing the city to honor Mary Magdalene, and you can see Magdala is really flourishing.
+The Christian church put a great effort into developing the city to honor Mary Magdalene, and you can see that Magdala is really flourishing.

 I enjoyed my visit to Magdala (also known as Migdal) more than I thought I would.
-I liked both the ruins and quite ironically also the modern structure of the city.
+I liked both the ruins and, quite ironically, also the modern structure of the city.
 Truly the best of both worlds.

 Magdala is a place on the shore of the Sea of Galilee, a place with religious sites literally on every corner—as you've probably already gathered.